-The Hawk's operation centres around the concept of a "Task" - which is a selection of actions, performed on a schedule.
-Up to two tasks can be configured, with up to three actions each.
+The Hawk's operation centres around the concept of a "Task" - which is a selection of actions, performed on a schedule, or in response to an event (like a Digital Input Change or Analogue threshold).
+Up to Four tasks can be configured, with up to three actions each.

 If we don't configure a task, the Hawk by default will do nothing but heartbeat once daily.